d365collaborative/d365fo.tools/docs/Invoke-D365ModelUtil.md

 ### EXAMPLE 1
 ```
-Invoke-D365ModelUtil -Path c:\temp\ApplicationSuiteModernDesigns_App73.axmodel
+Invoke-D365ModelUtil -Path "c:\temp\d365fo.tools\ApplicationSuiteModernDesigns_App73.axmodel"
 ```

-This will execute the import functionality of ModelUtil.exe and have it import the c:\temp\ApplicationSuiteModernDesigns_App73.axmodel file
+This will execute the import functionality of ModelUtil.exe and have it import the "ApplicationSuiteModernDesigns_App73.axmodel" file.

 ## PARAMETERS